emmlorl/alx-system_engineering-devops/0x00-shell_basics/README.md

 Printing file type in tmp iamafile
 Creating a symbolic link to bin ls
 Copying all .html files from child to parent
+Moving all files starting with uppercase to directory